andrewhalle/pysweeper/SPEC.md

 - command line option for setting number of mines (default to size?)

-- command line option for protecting first click
+- option for protecting first click